cncf/cartografos/reference/people.md

 * Level 2: Organizational change is happening.
 You will define project teams, create agile project groups and have quick feedback/testing loops.

 * Level 3: As your people’s competency grows, the organization structure is now in place to support best practices.
 You will have formalized responsibilities.
 A common pattern used for this structure often embraces agile and scrum.
+You may have established a Center of Excellence to provide oversight and guidance.

 * Level 4: Cloud is now the default infrastructure for all services.
 The business is now requesting services from DevSecOps vs. requesting traditional servers.